- I configured the appropriate roles and the users, but I still get an authorization exception.

 Groups are located by either an LDAP search or by the "memberOf" attribute on the user.
 Also, If subtree search is turned off, it will search only one level deep.
-See the LDAP Settings for all the options.
+For all the options, see LDAP realm settings.
 There are many options here and sticking to the defaults will not work for all scenarios.

 group to role mapping